DongheeKang/MLOps_Note/linux_real_life.md

 ### Multiple DHCP servers on the network

-procedure
+* procedure

       1. Create subnetworks: : Each subnetwork has its own DHCP server.
       2. Create a failover configuration: Main and standby server
       3. Split the address pools between multiple DHCP servers:

-In DHCP server,  editing the configurations
+* editing the configurations in DHCP server

       $ vi /etc/dhcp/dhcpd.conf
       subnet 239.252.197.0 netmask 255.255.255.0 {